نوع المستند : المقالة الأصلية

 المؤلفون [English]

-As one of the traditions and customs of Iranian society during the Qajar period, Dakhil-e-Bashk was an ancient belief of people in different regions of the country and was carried out in various ways.
-Accordingly, the present study seeks to answer the question of what were the purposes and methods of Dakhil-e-Bashk in the Qajar era?
-Based on the findings of the research, the practice of tying amulets on trees, water fountains, tombs of Imams and their descendants, and other such things was common among people of all classes during this period.
-Given the name and title of tying amulets, this practice, which had a religious meaning, aimed to mediate a blessed or sacred object between people in need and God, in an attempt to fulfill needs and resolve problems.
-Meanwhile, in addition to the graves of Imams and Imamzadehs, which were considered sacred and blessed by people from a religious perspective when tying the knot, some trees, stones, and other objects, such as pearl balls, were also of interest to people for various reasons and tying the knot to them.
-The present study is conducted using a descriptive-analytical method and from the perspective of the paradigm of superstitions, with the aim of investigating and studying the practice of tying knots in the Qajar era, the whys and hows of the historical angles of its emergence, development, origin, forms, goals, and functions in the society of the Qajar period.
+Tying votive offerings (dakhil bastan), as one of the customs and rituals of Iranian society during the Qajar period, was rooted in long-standing beliefs among people in various regions of the country and was practiced in diverse ways.
+Accordingly, the present study seeks to answer the question of in what contexts, and with what aims and functions, dakhil bastan was practiced in the Qajar era.
+Based on the findings of the research, the practice of tying votive offerings to trees, saqqakhanes (public water shrines), the shrines of the Imams and Imamzadehs (a shrine or tomb of a descendant of an Imam), and similar sites was widespread among people of all social classes during this period.
+Given its designation and meaning, dakhil bastan acquired a religious connotation and aimed at fulfilling needs and resolving difficulties by placing a blessed or sacred object as an intermediary between supplicants and God.
+In this regard, in addition to the tombs of the Imams and Imamzadehs—which, due to their sanctity and blessed status from a religious perspective, were commonly visited for this purpose—certain trees, stones, and other objects, such as the Top-e Morvarid (Pearl Cannon), also attracted public attention for various reasons and became sites where votive offerings were tied.
+Employing a descriptive–analytical method and approaching the subject from the paradigm of superstition, the present study examines the practice of dakhil bastan in the Qajar era, exploring the reasons for and the manner of its historical emergence, transformation, origins, forms, aims, and functions within Qajar-period society.

 الكلمات الرئيسية [English]